-(Submitted to the Sydney Hammond Short Story competition)
+(1st Place in the Sydney Hammond Memorial Short Story competition 2023)

 Today’s magistrate loathes me.
 I know because when he looks at my tie, his lip curls as though something’s off in the room.
 I’m sure he recalls buying a car from me years ago.
 The giveaway is his vengeful look cloaked beneath woolly undomesticated eyebrows.

 ‘For Mr Ternan, I award the house in Beecroft and the flat in Gordon,’ the magistrate says, while simultaneously smiling and frowning like an overripe Persian cat.
 ‘And of the share in the company formerly owned between the parties, he receives forty percent.’

 I feel the toothpick drop from my mouth.